Khan Khana

-Khan Khana or Khankhana is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
+Khan Khana or Khankhana (Urdu: خان خاناں) is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
 It is located 4 km away Mukandpur, 7 km from Banga, 13.5 km from district headquarter Shaheed Bhagat Singh Nagar and 111 km from state capital Chandigarh.
 The village is administrated by Sarpanch an elected representative of the village.

 History

 The village was named after Abdul Rahim Khan-i-Khanan, a poet who lived during the rule of Mughal emperor Akbar.
 He was one of the nine important ministers (dewan) in his court, also known as the Navaratnas.